 [Background]

-Third-generation R-Car series products have two types of CPU: Cortex-A57 and Cortex-A53 cores (eight in total for the R-Car H3 and six in total for the R-Car M3-W).
+Third-generation R-Car series products have two types of CPU: Cortex-A57 and Cortex-A53 cores (eight in total for the R-Car H3 and six in total for the R-Car M3-W/R-Car M3-W+).
 In-vehicle information systems require several applications, such as for navigation, the playback of music or video, and the display of information on meters, to run at the same time.
 A multi-core environment, which includes multiple CPUs, is generally more suitable for such cases.
-Accordingly, R-Car H3 and R-Car M3-W products are suitable in such cases.
+Accordingly, R-Car H3, R-Car M3-W and R-Car M3-W+ products are suitable in such cases.

 On the other hand, booting up the Cortex-A57 and Cortex-A53 cores with their different performances at the same time creates problems that we must take into account.
 Namely, since the Linux scheduler assigns tasks to CPUs such that the load on each of the CPUs is equal across the environment, the CPU by which a task is executed may switch between a Cortex-A57 and a Cortex-A53 during its execution.
 This leads to a problem of applications behaving unstably, including changes of operating speed on the user’s side.
 For example, this may lead to skipping of music during playback or video playback being interrupted.